Comoros Travel Information

 Local time is GMT +3.

 Electrical current is 220 volts, 50Hz.
-Round two-pin plugs and one with receptacle with male grounding pin, are in use.
+Round two-pin plugs are most common.

 French and Arabic are the official languages.
 Comorian is the most widely spoken language however.